HashiCorp Cloud Platform

 Select agent scan.

-Select the type of data source you'd like to setup and provide the information prompted by the data source's form.
+Select the type of data source you want to set up.
+Provide the information prompted by the data source's form.

-It is recommended to deploy the Agent using Kubernetes.
-A sample manifest is included alongside the releases.
-An example deployment for the Agent may looks something like this:
+The recommended practice is to deploy the Agent using Kubernetes.
+A sample manifest is available alongside the releases.

 ---